 Prostate Scotland Research Programme

-There is still a significant need for further progress with one in five men with prostate cancer still likely to die from it, and recent NHS Scotland projects suggest an increase in incidence of prostate cancer over the next decade of 35%.
-In addition many men can have side effects from their treatments, as well as a need for further information about treatment options.
-Given the number of men affected and the likely increase in incidence there is a need to ensure that there is a greater understanding and emphasis placed on prostate treatments and services.
+There is still a significant need for further progress with one in five men with prostate cancer still likely to die from it.
+Recent projections by the NHS in Scotland suggest an increase in incidence of prostate cancer of 35% by around 2027.
+Many men need information about prostate cancer, their treatment(s), treatment options as well as information on potential side-effects of their prostate cancer treatment.
+Given the number of men who currently have a diagnosis of prostate cancer and with the likely increase in incidence there is a need to ensure that there is a greater understanding and emphasis placed on prostate treatments and services.
 To this end Prostate Scotland is taking forward a research programme (amongst other research work) which includes the following strands of research:

-- Research into future prostate services and treatment needs
+Research into future prostate services and treatment needs

 In 2017 and 2018, this project was taken forward jointly with the University of Stirling Cancer Care Research Centre into future prostate services and treatment needs in light of the projected increase in incidence.
 This focused on the perspectives of clinicians.

 For further information about our research programme please email email@example.com